vega/vega-lite/site/docs/portingguide.md

 The `config` property in Vega-Lite 2 has been updated to be a superset of [Vega Config](https://vega.github.io/vega/docs/config/).

 - Change config's `filterInvalid: boolean` to `invalidValues: "filter"`
-- `config.cell` is renamed to `config.view`.
+- `config.cell` is now `config.view`.

 ### Mark Config

-- Add mark specific config for all marks.
+- We added mark specific config for all marks.
 Basically, each mark config (e.g., `config.bar.*`) has all properties similar to mark config.
-This way you can make line's default color be green while bar's default is blue if desired.
+This way you can make line's default color be green while bar's default is blue.

-- In addition, [mark style config](mark.html#style-config) can also be applied to marks with `style` property defined.
+- In addition, [mark style config](mark.html#style-config) can also be applied to marks with the `style` property.

-- Remove old mark specific config from `config.mark`
+- We removed old mark specific options from `config.mark`
   - `config.mark.barBinSpacing/barThinSize/barSize` => `config.bar.binSpacing/continuousBandSize/discreteBandSize`
   - `config.mark.lineSize` => `config.line.strokeWidth`
   - `config.mark.shape` => `config.point.shape`